 Project features include Taylor Park Dam and Reservoir, the Gunnison Tunnel, seven diversion dams, 128 miles of canals, 438 miles of laterals, and 216 miles of drains.
-Gunnison River water is diverted at East Portal through the Gunnison Tunnel to the Uncompander Valley (PWRS 1981).
+Gunnison River water is diverted at East Portal through the Gunnison Tunnel to the Uncompandere Valley (PWRS 1981).
 Water from Taylor Park Reservoir passes through the Aspinall Unit to the Gunnison Diversion Dam at East Portal.

-The Uncompandere Project provides about 650,000 acre-feet of water annually from the

-Gunnison and Uncompanger Rivers to the Uncompanger Valley for agricultural irrigation on about 80,000 acres of land.
-Annually, over 400,000 acre-feet of project water come from the Gunnison River at East Portal.
-The 15-year average for agricultural crops from the Uncompanger Project is \$20 million per year.
+The Uncompander Project provides about 650,000 acre-feet of water annually from the Gunnison and Uncompander Rivers to the Uncompander Valley for agricultural irrigation on about 80,000 acres of land.
+Since 1970, about 343,000 acre-feet of project water has been diverted annually from the Gunnison River at East Portal.
+The 15-year average for agricultural crops from the Uncompander Project is \$20 million per year.